ilGhera/jw-player-7-for-wp/readme.txt

 That's all, you're ready to go!

 == Installation ==
-* Download JW Player for Wordpress - Premium
+* Download JW Player for Wordpress - VIP
-* Upload the 'jw-player-7-for-wp-premium’ directory to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...)
+* Upload the 'jw-player-7-for-wp-vip’ directory to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...)
-* Activate JW Player for Wordpress - Premium from your Plugins page.
+* Activate JW Player for Wordpress - VIP from your Plugins page.
 * Once Activated, go to <strong>JW Player</strong> menu and set you preferences.